 In 1994, Rwanda experienced human genocide of horrific proportions.
-As a result of these atrocities, U.S. officials from the Office of the Secretary of Defense visited the Rwandan massacre sites, spoke with refugees, and issued a report that helped to focus attention on the region.
-The next year, Burundi, Rwanda's neighbor to the south, also experienced political unrest and appeared to be heading down the same road that Rwanda had traveled some months By November 1995, the Defense before.
-Department had drafted a proposal to deal with the unrest in Burundi, the centerpiece of which was the training of African peacekeeping troops.
-The objective was to train African troops to conduct peacekeeping operations within their continent.
+As a result of these atrocities, U.S. officials from the OSD visited the Rwandan massacre sites, spoke with refugees, and issued a report that helped to focus attention on the region.
+The next year, Burundi, Rwanda's neighbor to the south, also experienced political unrest and appeared to be heading down the same road that Rwanda had traveled some months before.
+By November 1995, the Defense Department had drafted a proposal to deal with the unrest in Burundi, the centerpiece of which was the training of African peacekeeping The objective was to train troops.
+African troops to conduct peacekeeping operations within their continent.
 This initial proposal would become the core for the African Crisis Response Initiative (ACRI), which the State Department launched in October 1996.
 The U.S., however, worked only with those African countries that met certain prerequisites, including democratically elected governments, civilian control of the military, and human rights policies.
 SOF, and especially Special Forces soldiers, became an integral part of ACRI.

-The African Crisis Response Initiative used military assets from the U.S. and its European allies to train battalion-sized units from various African nations for peacekeeping operations on their continent.
-The 3rd Special Forces Group (Airborne) implemented the ACRI plan by developing a program of instruction and sending in teams to conduct training.
+The ACRI used military assets from the U.S. and its European allies to train battalion-sized units from various African nations for peacekeeping operations on their continent.
+The 3rd SFG (A) implemented the ACRI plan by developing a program of instruction and sending in teams to conduct training.
 Drawing from NATO, UN, and U.S. doctrine, Special Forces planners developed common peacekeeping tactics, techniques, and procedures.
-African battalions to common doctrine and standards assured that the different forces could effectively work together if deployed on a peacekeeping mission.
-As devised by the 3rd Special Forces Group (Airborne), ACRI training consisted of two phases: an initial, intensive 60-day training period (individual, platoon, company, leader and staff training) followed by sustainment training and exercises.
-By the end of FY2001, Special Forces teams, along with elements of the 96th Civil Affairs Battalion and the 4th Psychological Operations Group, had conducted ACRI training in Senegal, Malawi, Ghana, Mali, Benin, Kenya, and the Ivory Coast.
+Training African battalions to common doctrine and standards assured that the different forces could effectively work together if deployed on a peacekeeping mission.
+As devised by the 3rd SFG (A), ACRI training consisted of two phases: an initial, intensive 60-day training period (individual, platoon, company, leader and staff training) followed by sustainment training and exercises.
+By the end of FY2001, Special Forces teams, along with elements of the 96th CA BN and the 4th POG, had conducted ACRI training in Senegal, Malawi, Ghana, Mali, Benin, Kenya, and the Ivory Coast.
 This multinational peacekeeping effort in Africa held out great promise for the future, and was another example of SOF fulfilling the role of Global Scouts.